Skip to Main Content

 Planning a Visit

 Pirque is accessible from Santiago by car in under an hour, with most visitors arriving via the Puente Ñuñoa bridge route south through the Maipo valley.
 The estate at Av.
-Virginia Subercaseaux 210 receives a high volume of visitors, particularly on weekends between October and March when the combination of harvest season energy and Santiago's warm weather concentrates demand.
-Booking visits in advance through the estate's tour program is advisable for weekend slots; midweek visits in shoulder months offer a more measured pace.
-Tour formats vary in depth from general estate walks to cellar-focused experiences and premium portfolio tastings, making the property workable across a range of time budgets.
+Virginia Subercaseaux 210 receives a high volume of visitors, particularly on weekends between October and March when demand tends to peak.
+Booking visits in advance is advisable for weekend slots; midweek visits in shoulder months offer a more measured pace.
+Tour formats vary in depth from general estate walks to cellar-focused experiences.

 At-a-Glance Comparison